code-differently/Assessment03/Problem04.md

 +" it is not as hard as it seems this is my advice for you"
 ```

-The harmless ransom note will return ture because the word "secret" is used once and it's found once in the magazine text.
+The harmless ransom note will return true because the word "secret" is used once and it's found once in the magazine text.